Clinical Research Supply

 Orthopedics & Musculoskeletal

-A 2024 triple-blind, randomized, placebo-controlled trial evaluated intra-articular placental MSC-derived EVs in knee osteoarthritis, with assessments at two and six months via validated pain scales, functional questionnaires, and MRI.
+MSC-derived extracellular vesicles are studied in medical and biochemistry research.
+A 2024 triple-blind, randomized, placebo-controlled trial evaluated intra-articular placental MSC-derived EVs in knee osteoarthritis at two and six months (pain scales, functional questionnaires, MRI).
 UC-MSC-derived exosome trials for knee OA are in Phase 1 dose-escalation as of 2024 (NCT06431152).
-In tendinopathy models, MSC-EVs enhance revascularization, intracellular signaling, and reduce scar tissue formation — addressing the limited intrinsic healing capacity of fibrous connective tissues.
+Tendinopathy research examines MSC-EV effects on revascularization and intracellular signaling.

 - [5] BMC Musculoskelet Disord.
 2024.
 Placental MSC-EV in knee OA, triple-blind RCT.

 - [6] Stem Cell Res Ther.
 2023.
-MSC-EV mechanisms in tendinopathy healing.
+MSC-EV mechanisms in tendinopathy.

 Hair Restoration & Trichology

-MSC-derived extracellular vesicles cross the blood-brain barrier and modulate neuroinflammation, promote neuroregeneration, and improve functional outcomes in traumatic brain injury models.
-A 2024 review in Neural Regeneration Research identifies MSC-EVs as a viable cell-free therapeutic strategy, exploiting the ability of nano-scale vesicles to traverse tight junctions non-invasively.
-Glial progenitor cell-derived EVs exert neuroprotection through brain miRNA modulation (Scientific Reports, 2023).
+MSC-derived extracellular vesicles are studied in medical and molecular biology research.
+They cross the blood-brain barrier and are investigated for roles in neuroinflammation and CNS signaling in preclinical models.
+A 2024 review in Neural Regeneration Research discusses MSC-EVs as a cell-free strategy, with nano-scale vesicles able to traverse tight junctions.
+Glial progenitor cell-derived EVs and brain miRNA modulation are areas of active research (Scientific Reports, 2023).

 - [9] Neural Regen Res.
 2024.
 MSC-EV as cell-free therapy for TBI.